All Products

 1. Log on to the SMQ console.

-2. On the Queues page, create a queue named test-event-queue and obtain the endpoint in the Endpoint section of the Queue Details page.
+2. On the Queues page, create a queue named test-event-queue.
+On the Queue Details page, obtain the endpoint from the Endpoint section.

 Note

-If you use Simple Message Queue (formerly MNS) to create the event bus, you can skip steps 3 to 5 and proceed to Step 6.
+If you created the Event Bus using Simple Message Queue (formerly MNS), you can skip Step 3 to Step 5 and proceed directly to Step 6.

 3. Log on to the RAM console as a RAM user who has administrative rights.

-4. Create a RAM user and grant the AliyunMNSFullAccess permission to the RAM user.
-Then, obtain the AccessKey ID and AccessKey secret of the RAM user.
+4. Create a RAM user, grant the AliyunMNSFullAccess permission to the RAM user, and then obtain the AccessKey ID and AccessKey secret of the RAM user.

-For more information, see Create a RAM user, Grant permissions to a RAM user, Create an AccessKey pair, and View the information about AccessKey pairs of a RAM user.
+For more information, see Create a RAM user, Grant permissions to a RAM user, Create an AccessKey pair, and View the AccessKey information of a RAM user.

-5. Run the following command to create a Secret to store the AccessKey pair:
+5. Run the following command to create a Secret to store the AccessKey ID and AccessKey secret.

 kubectl create secret generic mns-secret\